Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Addons

-<i>Install separate addons which add awesome new guns and a lot of new content to the mod:</i>
+Install separate addons which add awesome new guns and a lot of new content to the mod:

 <div markdown="0"><a href="{{ site.url }}/minecraft/desnoguns-mod/addons" class="btn">DesnoGuns addons</a></div>